true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 ### Model conversion example [host computer]

-The `rknn-toolkit2/examples` directory containes the examples of model conversion.
+The `rknn-toolkit2/examples` directory contains the examples of model conversion.

 Try the resnet18 example
 ```sh